panzerstadt/full-stack-notes/data/Languages/ES6/Javascript/Web Frameworks/Reactjs/redux-readme.md

     - this means dumb components can be reused in a different app **that has different logic**.
     - they contain CSS styles that they need
         - can allow for custom styling, by accepting a style prop and merging it into the default styles
+- when to use which?
+    - when a component needs to know about a piece of the app state from the *ReduxStore*, then it is a smart component/container.

 ### 5. view layer binding